 What is a diaper bag without diapers?
 This photo shows my changing table mat, size 4 diapers, and sensitive Pampers wipes that I keep secured together with a hair tie.
 It is so much easier to grab this packaged set than digging for all of the necessary diaper changing items.
 I’m sure you can relate!
 (Think: squirming toddler with a blowout and trying to find diapers, wipes, AND the changing mat?
 NO THANKS!)

-All of the items that I mentioned above are permanent residents in my diaper bag.
+All of the items that I mentioned above are frequent residents in my diaper bag.
 I dislike scrambling for things prior to leaving the house; so I try to keep these essentials in their proper place.
 That leaves only a few additional items to add to the bag on a daily basis.

-Now that little B is weaned, anytime I leave the house I try to bring along a snack.
+Now that Little B is weaned, anytime I leave the house I try to bring along a snack.
 Often times, I bring organic puffs in her Munchkin Snack Catcher.
 This little contraption lets her independently eat her puffs – with minimal spilling.
 If we will be gone for a longer period of time, I bring a more substantial food item too.

 I also pack a sippy-cup with water.
 Her favorite cup is this Munchkin Miracle 360° cup.
 She mastered drinking from it relatively quickly, and it doesn’t spill at all (unless you count the water she spits out of her mouth!)
 Win for us!